Halloween has finally arrived!

 The early pagan holiday of “Samhain”, consisted of a lot of ritualistic ceremonies.
 It was believed that by conducting these ceremonies people would be able to connect with the “spirits”.

 Many believe that the Celts celebrated “Samhain” in costumes as a disguise against ghosts.
-The Celts even enjoyed special feasts and made lanterns by hollowing out gourds, which are now known as “Jack-o’-lanterns”.
+The Celts even enjoyed special feasts and made lanterns by hollowing out gourds, now known as “Jack-o’-lanterns”.

 As time passed, Christianity took over.
 And the pagan undertones of the holiday were reduced.
 The basic rituals of the holiday became a part of pop culture every year.
 These rituals/traditions simply evolved and modernized.